fastfeelessbitcoin/fastfeelessbitcoin-wallet/README.md

-* Android: Click on "Install KOTAI-Wallet for Android" in the menu
+* Android: Click on "Install FastFeelessBitcoin-Wallet for Android" in the menu
 * iOS (Safari only): 1 - Tap the share button.
 2 - Select "+ Add to home screen".
-3 - Open KOTAI-Wallet from the home screen
+3 - Open FastFeelessBitcoin-Wallet from the home screen

 ## How To Help